-A performance-tracking dashboard has been developed and regular progress meetings are scheduled with teaching departments where the dashboard is used to track student and course progress.
+A performance-tracking dashboard has been developed and quarterly progress meetings are scheduled with teaching departments where the dashboard is used to track student and course progress.
+As this process has matured we have moved from discussions around individual students to identifying trends, common issues and tracking actions identified at meetings.

 We will also continue to embed engaging, collaborative, creative and blended approaches to learning, and will be developing a College-wide approach to ensure that all teaching staff are working within the expectations of the new Professional Standards for Lecturers and our Creative Learning and Technologies Strategy, along with embedding a learning and teaching mentoring programme with opportunities which support staff to reflect on and develop their practice.
-In Session 2020-21 the College aims to launch Project NxGEN FVC which aims to enhance learning and the student experience at the College with bold aims of being a leading Education 4.0 organisation; having a Digital First culture; being financially resilient; being sector leading on e-assessment and validation design against all programmes; and designing and transforming our curriculum using evidence-based analytics.
+In Session 2020-21 the College launched Project NxGEN FVC which purpose is to enhance learning and the student experience at the College with bold aims of being a leading Education 4.0 organisation; having a Digital First culture; being financially resilient; being sector leading on e-assessment and validation design against all programmes; and designing and transforming our curriculum using evidence-based analytics.